 Things to Consider Before Buying the AstroMaster 70AZ

-The AstroMaster LT 70AZ scope from Celestron is an ideal starter scope for anyone interested in astronomy, particularly children.
+The AstroMaster LT 70AZ scope from Celestron is an ideal starter scope for anyone interested in astronomy, particularly children (click here for our best telescopes for children, which will open in a new tab).
 But, there are some things to consider before deciding if this is the best scope for you.

 The most notable feature of this telescope is its price.
 It can be purchased for about $150, which is a small ticket for a decent telescope, but sacrifices have to be made in a model this cheap.

 See more great beginner telescopes (link opens new tab)